NEW: AI SEO Playbook

 • Pull recurring entities from top results and PAA questions into headings, FAQs, and copy

 This lines up with what Matt Lerner and Amanda Natividad mentioned in their webinar on Content Marketing in a Post-SEO World.
 They recommend businesses find relevant and credible websites in their niche and get cited there.
-Such mentions send strong trust signals to AI tools and carry even more weight, especially in “Your Money or Your Life” topics like health or legal.
+These mentions send strong trust signals to AI tools and carry even more weight in “Your Money or Your Life” topics.

 To show your credibility and E-E-A-T, try these best practices:

-• Add detailed author bios with credentials and links to your professional profiles
+• Add detailed author bios with credentials and links to professional profiles

 • Use the author property within the Article or BlogPosting schema to provide structured author data

-• Cite reputable sources in your content and try to get your brand mentioned in relevant external sources.
+• Cite reputable sources in your content and get your brand mentioned in relevant external sources.

 One of the often-overlooked tactics in how to rank in Google AI Overviews is using multimedia content.
-Visual elements do more than make your content look good.
-They help users understand it better and give search engines more context to work with.
-In fact, AI models can sometimes pull these elements directly into AI summaries.
+Multimedia can improve your chances of ranking in AIOs because it gives both users and search engines more context.
+Visuals, videos, charts, and screenshots make complex information easier to understand, and AI systems can sometimes pull these elements into summaries or nearby SERP features.

-Depending on your niche, you could add rich content to your pages in several ways.
-Here are some of them:
+Depending on your niche, you could add rich content in several ways:

 • Annotated images and step-by-step visuals: Show people exactly what to do with screenshots that have arrows or labels.
 AI can recognize these visual cues and feature them in its responses.